goofyshifter/Prime-TOS/README.md

-# Radon-Tos
-Terms of Service for Radon

-Last Updated: 11-02-2025

-By inviting or using Radon (“the Bot”) in a Discord server, you agree to the following Terms of Service.
-If you do not agree, please do not use the Bot.

-1. Acceptance of Terms

-By adding or using Radon, you confirm that you have read, understood, and agreed to these Terms.
-Continued use of the Bot means continued acceptance.

-2. Description of Service

-Radon provides various Discord features such as moderation, utility, and other automated services.
-Features may be added, changed, or removed at any time without notice.

-3. User Responsibilities

-You must comply with Discord’s Terms of Service and Community Guidelines.

-You may not use Radon for illegal, abusive, harmful, or malicious purposes.

-You may not attempt to exploit, spam, disrupt, or reverse-engineer the Bot.

-4. Data Collection & Privacy

-Radon may collect limited data (such as user IDs, server IDs, or command usage) strictly required for functionality.

-Radon does not sell or share user data with third parties.

-Data may be stored as long as necessary for the Bot to function.

-Users may request data deletion by contacting the developer.

-5. Availability

-Radon is provided “as is” with no guarantee of uptime or reliability.

-The Bot may go offline for maintenance, updates, or unexpected issues.

-6. Termination

-The developer reserves the right to block any user or server from using Radon at any time, without notice, if these Terms are violated.

-7. Limitation of Liability

-The developer is not responsible for any damage, loss, or issues caused by the use or inability to use Radon.

-8. Changes to Terms

-These Terms may be updated at any time.
-Continued use of Radon after updates means acceptance of the revised Terms.

-9. Contact

-For support, questions, or data-related requests, please contact the developer or join the official support server.
+# Prime™ – Terms and Conditions

+**Last Updated:** March 13, 2026

+Welcome to **Prime™**, a Discord bot designed to enhance server management through moderation, security, and utility features.
+By inviting or using Prime™ in your Discord server, you agree to the following Terms and Conditions.

+## 1. Acceptance of Terms

+By adding or using Prime™ in any Discord server, you confirm that you have read, understood, and agreed to these Terms.
+If you do not agree with any part of these terms, you must remove Prime™ from your server.

+## 2. Usage Requirements

+To use Prime™, you must:

+* Follow Discord’s Terms of Service and Community Guidelines.
+* Not use the bot for illegal, abusive, or harmful activities.
+* Not attempt to exploit, reverse engineer, or disrupt the bot's functionality.

+## 3. Data Collection

+Prime™ may store limited data required for functionality, such as:

+* Server IDs
+* User IDs
+* Role configurations
+* Moderation logs
+* Bot settings

+This data is stored only to ensure the bot operates properly within servers.

+## 4. Data Usage

+Stored data is used strictly for:

+* Bot configuration
+* Moderation and security features
+* Server management functions

+Prime™ does **not sell or share user data** with third parties.

+## 5. Availability

+While we strive to keep Prime™ online and operational, we do not guarantee:

+* 100% uptime
+* uninterrupted service
+* error-free performance

+The bot may undergo maintenance, updates, or downtime at any time.

+## 6. Liability

+The developers of Prime™ are **not responsible for**:

+* damages caused by misuse of the bot
+* server misconfiguration
+* moderation actions performed using the bot

+Server administrators are responsible for how they configure and use Prime™.

+## 7. Termination of Access

+We reserve the right to:

+* restrict access
+* blacklist users or servers
+* remove functionality

+if the bot is abused, exploited, or used in violation of these Terms.

+## 8. Changes to Terms

+These Terms and Conditions may be updated at any time.
+Continued use of Prime™ after updates means you accept the revised terms.

+## 9. Contact

+If you have questions or concerns regarding these Terms, please contact the Prime™ support team through the official support server.

+---

+© 2026 Prime™.
+All rights reserved.